 - If you would like a drink with a real ginger kick you might want to add more than a thumb size as this amount provides only a gentle back heat.

-Have you tried my Rhubarb & Ginger Cooler with Mint & Lemon?
+Have you tried my Rhubarb & Ginger Cooler?
 Leave a comment at the bottom of this post, I love reading them!